martinfleis/phd-thesis/source/15_Identification of urban tissues through urban morphometrics.md

 Moreover, street networks have to be morphologically correct, which means that geometries represent morphological connections, not other, usually transport-focused.
 That often mean simplifications of networks to eliminate transport geometries like roundabouts or similar types of junctions, or dual lines representing dual carriageways.
 In certain cases networks have to be snapped together, because due to traffic calming measures some junctions might not be connected when they should be.

 Finally, network needs to be consistently drawn in terms of inclusion of different levels of network hierarchy.
-The definition of what is street and should be included and what is minor connection and should not is crucial for comparability of results. *DEFINE PROPERLY WHAT IS STREET*
+Hence the definition of what is considered as a street is a minor connection is crucial for comparability of results and should be included in any research.

 As per data availability, networks are widely availably.
 However, geometries mostly represent transport network and often do not follow ideal topological rules.
 The preprocessing to ensure that all three points above are fulfilled is hence necessary and can be partially automatised either using `momepy.network_false_nodes` or using methodology outlined by Krenz (REF pp.), using conventional GIS tools.
 However, there might be cases when more complicated procedures should be employed, either to ensure that algorithm is more precise or to include manual steps.